Bor Zuljan uses Cordedrago gut strings. See in menu:

 MUSICAL ECOLOGY OPERATION!

-Only for 2024, anyone who scraps their set of plastic strings for lute, archlutes and theorbos, by sending them to us, will be entitled to a 35% discount on Ritorte di Salle, Cantini di Napoli and Cordoni di Roma, and 20% on other strings!
+Only for 2024, anyone who scraps their set of plastic strings for lute, archlutes and theorbos, will be entitled to a 35% discount on Ritorte di Salle, Cantini di Napoli and Cordoni di Roma, and 20% on other strings!

 Choose quality, do your lute a favor, let it express the voice it has inside!